Jan20/blog/src/assets/posts/guides/004_introduction_to_docker/004_introduction_to_docker.md

 ## Docker Containers

 A Docker container is a bundle of application code together with all required dependencies enabling an application to run quickly and reliably on diverse computing environments.
-A more detailed description aobut Docker containers can be found Docker's [What is a Container?](https://www.docker.com/resources/what-container/) page.
+A more detailed description about Docker containers can be found on Docker's [What is a Container?](https://www.docker.com/resources/what-container/) page.

 ## Docker Images